 Emma Oledine Demmond was born in Joliet, Illinois on 21 October 1866, the daughter of Joliet pioneers William Charles Demmond (1828-1902) and Clarissa Esther Beach (1829-1897).
 Oledine's mother came from a family that traced its ancestry back to several early settlers in New England, including John Beach (ca.1613-1677) of New Haven, Elder John Strong (1605-1699), Priscilla Bennett (1632-1663), and William Carpenter (1605-1660) of Rehoboth.

 Oledine attended Steubenville Female Seminary in Steubenville, Ohio, where she studied music, and was active as a vocal soloist.
 On 9 May 1888 Oledine married Sanger Steel (1863-1920) in Joliet, and the couple embarked on the building of a prominent residence on South Eastern Avenue.
 They produced two children, Sanger Bright Steel (1889-1927) and Harriet Steel (1891-1965).
 By 1899, however, in the face of financial reverses, the family sold their house and moved to Chicago, where Oledine, an accomplished musician with a fine soprano voice, supplemented the family income by giving music lessons, and by serving as a solo vocalist and organist at area churches.
 Following the death of her husband in 1920 and her daughter-in-law in 1924, she moved to Scarsdale, New York to help care for her grandsons, but she returned to Chicago in 1926 to marry Frederick Earle French (1863-1931).
 Later, after Mr. French's death, she lived with her daughter Harriet Steel Pickernell in New York City.
-She died on 20 September 1949 and was buried in the family plot in Oakwood Cemtery in Joliet.
+She died on 20 September 1949 and was buried in the family plot in Oakwood Cemetery in Joliet.

 STEUBENVILLE, O. June 9. – The winter session of the Steubenville Female Seminary closed to-day, at which time the commencement was held in school hall before an audience which filled the hall in every part.
 The seminary, under Dr. Wrightman's management, has been very successful during the past year and has a promising future.
 A large number of visitors were present from abroad and enjoyed the exercises.
 The closing concert took place last evening, at which the following programme was carried out.